Climate

 Will China assume more responsibility for global climate finance?

-As the New Collective Quantified Goal on climate finance approaches at COP29, China’s stance is drawing significant attention
+As countries negotiate the terms of the New Collective Quantified Goal at COP29, China’s stance is drawing attention

 English